joan-xavier/portfolio/README.md

-## Ph.D. in Electrical Engineering | ML & Deep Learning | Data Science  Research
+## About Me:

-In my PhD research at [Anna University, (2018-2023)](https://www.annauniv.edu/), I worked on a challenging multi-disciplinary topic – ‘Nonlinear system Identification, nonlinearity quantification and control of Nonlinear Systems’, where I integrated the concepts of Nonlinear system identification from Electrical Engineering, time series  forecasting (ARIMA  Models) and analysis using Machine learning/deep learning algorithms and applied it to control engineering problems.
-This experience shaped my skills in analysing large raw datasets, applying rigorous optimization solvers,hyperparameter tuning and developing new approaches to complex real-world problems.This experience also stimulated my deep interest in diving in-depth in Machine learning/Deep learning algorithms and exploring Data Science to transition into this field.
+I completed my PhD in Electrical Engineering, during which I undertook courseworks in Machine Learning and Statistics for Data Science.
+Alongside my coursework, I conducted research focused on Exploratory Data Analysis (EDA) and Machine Learning algorithms.
+This combination of academic training and hands-on research sparked my interest in transitioning from academia to the data science industry.
+I found the process of working with raw data, uncovering patterns, and transforming numbers into meaningful insights and actionable business recommendations fascinating.
+I began relentlessly working on Python, SQL, Excel, Tableau and this journey naturally shifted my career trajectory toward becoming a data scientist, where I could utilize my skills in data analysis, machine learning, and statistical modeling to solve real-world problems.

 ## Technical Expertise